giovi321/PhotoReminder/README.md

 The script is intended to be run with cron.

 ### First script (search.sh)
 Should be ran once a year less one day since the scripts finds pictures that are exactly one year old.
-However, I run it every month as the script can be modified to match pictures that are x days old.
+However, I run it every month as maybe I add older pictures that were not in the folder before and i want them to be parsed in the database soon.

 	@monthly /home/scripts/photo/search.sh